anomic30/Storz/CONTRIBUTING.md

 At this point, you are ready to make a pull request to the original repository ✨.

 You should navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

+Don't forget to join our [Discord]("https://discord.gg/Z9hbT8RGNG") server as we will be posting important updates regarding the contributions.
+Have fun and make new friends in the server and happy coding to everyone!

 # Hurray!!
 You just got closer to complete your hacktoberfest challenge.